 - Veterinary Education.

-For example, if you decide to take the Academic Leadership pathway, you will be awarded an MA in Higher Education (Academic Leadership).
+For example, if you decide to take the Academic Leadership pathway, you’ll be awarded an MA in Higher Education (Academic Leadership).

 - Postgraduate Certificate: This is built around the compulsory module of Teaching in Your Own Discipline.
-You will choose three optional modules that help build your own professional aims and suit your needs.
+You'll choose three optional modules that help build your own professional aims and suit your needs.

-- Postgraduate Diploma: This is based on your personal/professional development plan; you will choose three further modules that fulfil your personal and professional aims and which strengthens your activities, knowledge and professional values in your career.
-You will also do the compulsory module of Researching in Higher Education, which aims to help you start thinking about how to investigate and explore issues that intrigue and challenge you in higher education.
+- Postgraduate Diploma: This is based on your personal/professional development plan.
+You’ll choose three further modules that fulfil your personal and professional aims, that strengthen your activities, knowledge and professional values in your career.
+You’ll also do the compulsory module of Researching in Higher Education, which aims to help you start thinking about how to investigate and explore issues that intrigue and challenge you in higher education.

-- Masters: For the MA, you will have to conduct a piece of independent research as part of the compulsory Research Dissertation module.
+- Masters: For the MA, you’ll complete a piece of independent research as part of the compulsory Research Dissertation module.
 This allows you to investigate an issue that you have personally selected that will contribute to your growing understanding of your professional practice.

 The course will be delivered online so you can access the materials from your place of work, home or elsewhere.
 All materials will be available through the University’s virtual learning environment, SurreyLearn.
-Each participant will also have their own personal tutor to support them from our Department of Higher Education.
+You’ll also have you own personal tutor to support you from our Department of Higher Education.

 Careers and graduate prospects